 We announce one book each month throughout the year and experts in the Department of English and Related Literature will provide comments and thought-provoking questions to encourage debate and guide our shared reading.
 There will also be posts providing expert reactions to literary news headlines, national events, and seasonal topics.

-Books in the book club will be related to areas of teaching and research in the Department of English and Related Literature, across all genres and age-ranges, as well as literary events in the York Festival of Ideas 2018.
+Books in the book club will be related to areas of teaching and research in the Department of English and Related Literature, across all genres and age-ranges, as well as literary events in the York Festival of Ideas each year.
 To join the book club follow @quietplacebookclub on Instagram.

 Find any books you might have missed in our archive.

 Throughout March, we’ll be discussing Pedro Páramo (1955) by Juan Rulfo.
 Hailed as the great Mexican novel (I’d argue novella), Rulfo offers a veritable insight into Latinx culture; an antidote to a recent “wannabe narco-novel.”
 Alongside a collection of short stories (El Llano en llamas / The Burning Plain and Other Stories ), Rulfo’s reputation rests on this slender (some may say spellbinding) text.
 Gabriel García Márquez credits Pedro Páramo with helping him to overcome his writing block and pen his own masterpiece.
 This is an occult narrative: one which teeters between the living and the dead.
 Indeed, Rulfo can be seen as a forerunner for the magic realism championed by his successors.